ankur-JA/Next/README.md

 - `NEXTAUTH_SECRET` – Secret used by next-auth
 - `NEXTAUTH_URL` – Base URL of your deployed site
 - `DATABASE_URL` – PostgreSQL connection string

-## Deploying to Vercel
-1. Push the repository to GitHub.
-2. In Vercel, create a new project from your GitHub repo.
-3. Set the environment variables listed above in your Vercel project settings.
-4. Deploy.
-Vercel will automatically install dependencies and run `next build`.

 ## Contributing
 See [`contributing.md`](contributing.md) for guidelines.